EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

     :scale: 75 %
     :align: center

-    Illustration of possible inaccuracies due to a large time resolution factor.
+    Illustration of possible inaccuracies due to a large time resolution factor (0.75 in above figure).

 .. _grid_res_determination: